-The Group actively supports government bodies, sustainability organizations and industry associations that have positive impacts on society.
+The Group, through its subsidiary Hang Lung Properties, actively supports government bodies, sustainability organizations and industry associations that have positive impacts on society.
 In 2024, the overall contributions and membership fees to trade/industry associations were around HK\$1 million.
 The trade/industry associations with the highest contributions and/or membership fees that year were Urban Land Institute, United Nations Global Compact and Hong Kong Green Building Association.